stiles/pyfr24/README.md

 python run_tests.py
 ```

+## Release Process

+For information about the release process, see [RELEASES.md](RELEASES.md).

 ## License

-This project is licensed under the Creative Commons license.
+This project is licensed under the MIT License.